ossf/scorecard-webapp/README.md

 Git tag needs to be generated which will auto deploy the latest tag to production.

+## Release process

+### GitHub release

+Cut a release for the project via the GitHub UX or by pushing a new tag.

 ### TODO: automate these steps

 Any updates made to [openapi.yaml](./openapi.yaml) needs to be deployed onto